frederic-perez/AmE-dictionary/data/idioms.md

 __peg it__ To leave or depart very quickly or suddenly. _You’d better peg it, or you’re going to be late for school!_ _After a really long day at the office, I pegged it out of there as soon as the clock struck 5!_
 __peg someone as something__ (have someone pegged as something) To think of someone in a certain way. _Susan pegged the new employee as a lazy worker._ _She had him pegged as a fortune hunger._
 __penguin suit__ _slang_ A man’s formal evening wear, i.e., a tuxedo. _I need to find somewhere I can rent a penguin suit for my brother’s wedding this summer._
-__perfect storm__ :four: A critical or disastrous situation created by a powerful concurrence of factors.
+__perfect storm__ :five: A critical or disastrous situation created by a powerful concurrence of factors.
 __period__
 __perk up__ :three: To make or become more lively, energetic, attentive, cheerful, dynamic, etc. _I wish you would perk up._ _I think I need some coffee to perk me up._ _The mint perks everything up._
 __pester (someone) for (something)__ To continually annoy someone with requests for something. _I wish you would stop pestering me for a new bicycle; your birthday will be here soon enough!_